-There have been no changes to the valuation methods utilized by the Company during the years ended December 31, 2017 and 2016.
+There have been no changes to the valuation methods utilized by the Company during the periods presented.
 The Company evaluates transfers between levels at the end of each reporting period.
-There were no transfers of financial instruments between levels during the years ended December 31, 2017 and 2016.
+There were no transfers of financial instruments between levels during the periods presented.

-The carrying amounts of financial instruments consisting of cash, prepaid expenses, accounts payable and accrued expenses, related party convertible promissory notes and convertible promissory notes included in the Company's financial statements, are reasonable estimates of fair value due to their short maturities.
+The carrying amounts of financial instruments consisting of cash and cash equivalents, short-term investments, prepaid expenses and other current assets, accounts payable, accrued expenses and other current liabilities included in the Company's financial statements, are reasonable estimates of fair value, primarily due to their short maturities.